flee598/starter-hugo-academic/content/project/connectivity/index.md

 Spatial and temporal loss of connectivity is a ubiquitous issue for river ecosystems globally, making understanding and predicting its effects of fundamental importance to both improving theory and guiding river management.
 Our findings highlight the importance of network topology (and hence context dependency) in shaping metacommunity response to changing connectivity regimes.

-**Network topology mediates freshwater fish metacommunity response to loss of connectivity** *In review*
+Article: **Network topology mediates freshwater fish metacommunity response to loss of connectivity** *In review*

 {{< figure src="connect_fig_4.png" caption="An upokororo, image source: Te Papa: 1992-0035-2278/1" numbered="false" >}}